 Catastrophic insurance is meant to be a sort of safety net that covers you when something like a major accident or serious illness comes up.

-UPDATE: The Obama Administration also announced in December that you might qualify to buy catastrophic insurance in 2014 if your old policy was cancelled for not meeting the new ACA standards.
+If you are older than 30, you might also qualify temporarily to buy catastrophic insurance if you have an old policy that was canceled for not meeting the new ACA standards and you can’t afford anything else.

 "Hey, Doc" main page